 One of the best ways to help your child stay safe online is to teach them to use better passwords.
 While it may be easier to remember simple passwords like a family pet or street address, they’ve been found to be much less secure.
 In fact, a Google study found that the most common password habit is to use a pet’s name as a password.
 It’s important not to use passwords that an attacker can guess with very little research.

 Passwords that are at least eight characters long and include a variety of letters and numbers are much safer than using a pet’s name.
-While it can be hard for a child to remember one of these passwords (much less a handful), there are tools you can use to remember for them.
+While it can be hard for a child to remember one of these passwords (much less a handful), there are tools you can use to remember for them, like our random password generator.

 Free apps like LastPass are a great resource to have.
 By creating what’s called a Master Key, LastPass keeps your child’s various passwords secure under lock and key.
 Instead of having to remember a handful of passwords, your child only needs to remember one.